Base Standard JSON

 9E10000000

-This is an insanely huge number, yet valid for an X12 Decimal Number with a max length of 9 ("9" = 1 and "10000000" = 8 for 1+8=9).
+< class="s1text"> This is a large number, yet valid for an X12 Decimal Number with a max length of 9 ("9" = 1 and "10000000" = 8 for 1+8=9).
 The rule for lossless JSON-to-X12 is that the decimal precision length + exponential offset length cannot be greater than the X12 max length.